Mortgage Points Explained (2026) | Should You Buy Points to Lower Your Interest Rate?

 What Are Mortgage Points?

-A mortgage point is equal to 1% of your total loan amount.
-For example, on a $300,000 loan, one point would cost $3,000.
+A mortgage point equals 1% of your total loan amount.

-There are two main types of points:
+There are two main types of mortgage points:

-• Discount Points: Lower your interest rate
+• Discount Points: Paid to reduce your interest rate

 How Mortgage Points Work